 Are you planning to climb Kilimanjaro mountain in Tanzania?
 Congrats, you are in for a true adventure and a life-changing experience!
 In case you are wondering what on Earth should you bring with you during this trip, I am here to help!

-In this article you can find the complete packing list for climbing Kilimanjaro, regardless of your chosen route.
-My list contains everything from clothes to accessories, electronics, and equipment, so you won’t need anything more than this article to prepare for your trip!
+In this article you can find the ultimate Kilimanjaro packing list, regardless of your chosen route.
+My list contains everything from clothes to accessories, electronics, and equipment, so you won’t need anything more than this article to prepare for your trip on Kilimanjaro!

 Please note that there is a direct correlation between the quality of the items (especially clothes) you are going to take with you and the success rate of the hike.
 Of course, this is not everything you will need, but it is an important factor, so pack responsibly!